 Top gift ideas for the energy saver in your life

 Live off the grid, if only for an afternoon.
-Portable and lightweight, these solar chargers are perfect for the outdoor enthusiasts with gear to keep the adventure on track.
+Portable and lightweight, these solar chargers are great for the outdoor enthusiasts with gear to keep the adventure on track.
 Find one that’s right for you on Good Housekeeping's 8 Best Solar-Powered Phone Chargers of 2020.

 Price range: $25 and up.
 Shop now.

 A smart thermostat is one piece of tech that can pay for itself.
 How?
 It learns from your usage, then self-programs to save you energy.
-We offer rebates on Nest and more.
+We offer rebates on Nest, ecobee, and more.

 Price range: $100-$250.
 Rebate: Up to $100.
 Shop now.

 Control the Philips Hue wireless LED lighting system via remote app, from anywhere.
-Turn off lights you left on, set automated timers, and make it look like you're home when you're not.
+Turn off lights you left on, set automated timers, and turn lights on to greet you when you get home.